Skip to content

 • Long-running transactions — transactions hold connections for their entire duration.
 Slow queries block connection release.

 • Serverless cold starts — each Lambda/Vercel function invocation is a separate process.
-Without a connection pooler, each invocation opens a fresh pool regardless of other invocations.
+Without a connection pooler, each invocation opens a fresh pool.

 Fix 1: Use a Singleton PrismaClient